 I apologize if I just described the majority of your waking life.

-But the affliction of attention saturation disorder is not limited to useless social media interactions.
 Earlier this year I experimented with giving up sports and politics for a month.
-I was blown away with how much information I once considered vital and important soon felt like meaningless fluff — sensationalized info-tainment meant to keep me clicking rather than informing and influencing my life.
+I was blown away with how much information I once considered vital and important soon felt like meaningless fluff—sensationalized info-tainment meant to keep me clicking rather than informing and influencing my life.

 Also known as having-an-excuse-for-everything disorder.
 To fix the problems in your life you must have power over them.
 You can’t have power over aspects of your life unless you take responsibility for them.
 Therefore if you don’t take responsibility for what happens to you, you fail.

-There are numerous situations in life which may seem completely unfair, insurmountable, like God decided to piss in your Corn Flakes (R) unfair, and there’s nothing you can do about it.
+There are numerous situations in life which may seem completely unfair and insurmountable, like God decided to piss in your Corn Flakes® unfair, and there’s nothing you can do about it.

 Yeah, fuck people like that.